collocations.org

 He lagged a few steps behind.

-a step back/backwards/forward/sideways, a step closer/nearer, with each/every step
+a step back, a step backwards/backward

 He grew fainter with every step.